To the Members of Entertainment Network (India) Limited

 In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit, and to the best of our knowledge and belief, we report that:

-(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment, right of use assets and investment properties.
+(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment, right of use assets and investment property.

 (B) The Company has maintained proper records showing full particulars of intangible assets.

-(c) The title deeds of all the immovable properties (including investment properties) held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company.
+(c) The title deeds of all the immovable properties (including investment properties) held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in note 6 to the standalone financial statements are held in the name of the Company.

-(d) The Company has not revalued its Property, Plant and Equipment and Right of Use assets or intangible assets during the year.
+(d) The Company has not revalued its Property, Plant and Equipment including Right of Use assets or intangible assets during the year.

-(b) The Company has not been sanctioned working capital limits by banks or financial institutions on the basis of security of current assets during any point of time of the year.
+(b) The Company has not been sanctioned working capital limits by banks or financial institutions on the basis of security of current assets at any point of time during the year.
 Accordingly, reporting under clause 3(ii)(b) of the Order is not applicable to the Company.

-(b) The Company has not provided any guarantee or given any security or granted any loans or advances in the nature of loans during the year.
-However, the Company has made investment in four subsidiaries, amounting to 3,221.89 lakhs as at 31 March 2022 and in our opinion, and according to the information and explanations given to us, the investments made are, prima facie, not prejudicial to the interest of the Company.
+(b) The Company has not provided any guarantee or given any security or advances in the nature of loans during the year.
+However, the Company has made investment in two entities amounting to Rs.
+980.23 lakhs as at 31 March 2023 (year-end balance Rs.
+1,529.90 lakhs) and in our opinion, and according to the information and explanations given to us, such investments made are, prima facie, not prejudicial to the interest of the Company.

 (e) The Company has not granted any loan or advance in the nature of loan which has fallen due during the year.
-Further, no fresh loans were granted to any party to settle the overdue loans/advances in nature of loan.
+Further, no fresh loans were granted to any party to settle the overdue loans/advances in nature of loan that existed as at the beginning of the year.

 (f) The Company has not granted any loan or advance in the nature of loan, which is repayable on demand or without specifying any terms or period of repayment.

-(iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of section 186 of the Act in respect of investments, as applicable.
-Further, the Company has not entered into any transaction covered under section 185 and section 186 of the Act in respect of loans, guarantees and security.
+(iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of section 186 of the Act in respect of investments made and loan granted, as applicable.
+Further, the Company has not entered into any transaction covered under section 185 and section 186 of the Act in respect of guarantees and security provided by it.

 (b) According to the information and explanations given to us, there are no statutory dues referred in sub-clause (a) which have not been deposited with the appropriate authorities on account of any dispute except for the following:

-(viii) According to the information and explanations given to us, no transactions were surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961) which have not been recorded in the books of accounts.
+(viii) According to the information and explanations given to us, no transactions were surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961) which have not been previously recorded in the books of account.

 (ix) (a) According to the information and explanations given to us, the Company does not have any loans or other borrowings from any lender.
 Accordingly, reporting under clause 3(ix)(a) of the Order is not applicable to the Company.